iAaronLau/CPUTune/README.md

 CPUTune 🆘 This version does not work.
 ====

+# __I believe this kext will not work on Venture and newer systems (even if disabled the SIP), and fortunately, we can install OpenCore-Patcher instead to realise the same purpose.__

 An open source kernel extension enables dynamic CPU performance tuning at runtime for macOS.

 #### Features